heidi-holappa/tira-labra-2022/README.md

 Two well known algorithms, Huffman coding and Lempel-Ziv 77, were implemented.
 Please see the project documentation for additional information.

+## Latest release
+The latest stable release for the project can be [downloaded here](https://github.com/heidi-holappa/tira-labra-2022/releases/tag/final-release).

 ## Project documentation